-A 4-point Liket type general academic self efficacy scale which is ranging from strongly agree (5) to strongly disagree (1) was used.
-The scale was adapted the scholz et al.(2002) and sherer et al.(1985).
-The scale was comprised of 10 items .some of the statements in the scale were stated negatively and the others were positive statements.(see appendi).
+A 4-point Liket type general academic self efficacy scale which is ranging from strongly agree (5) to strongly disagree (??
+Total the scale were stated negatively and the others were positive statements. (see appendi).
 The items were piloted to 50 pilot samples of second year students at woldia Collage of Teacher Education.
 The reliability coefficient (internal consistency) of Cronbach alpha was 0.78.

-c) Document /college record
+10 c) Document /college record

 Document or college records that contain students' cumulative grade point average was used as data collection instrument.
 Academic achievement in this study is explained in terms of cumulative grade point averages that are collected over three semesters.
 This was done because the researchers intended to take CGPA of three semester of both second and third year students to make uniform analysis.
 Thus, the cumulative GPA of students was taken from the registrar's office.
+IV.